Homayoon Kazerooni

 Homayoon Kazerooni (همایون کازرونی, /fa/) is an Iranian-born American roboticist, mechanical engineer, and professor.
 He serves as a professor of mechanical engineering, and the director of the Berkeley Robotics and Human Engineering Laboratory (KAZ LAB) at the University of California, Berkeley (U.C.
 Berkeley).
 Kazerooni is also the co-founder of Ekso Bionics and SuitX.
-As a noted authority on robotics, he is frequently profiled and quoted in the media.

 Early life and education

 Homayoon Kazerooni was born in Tehran, Iran.
 Kazerooni emigrated to the United States in the late 1970s, around the time of the Iranian Revolution.

 He has a MS degree and ME degree (1980) from University of Wisconsin-Madison.
 Kazerooni has a MS degree (1982); and he holds a Ph.D.
 (1985) in mechanical engineering from Massachusetts Institute of Technology (MIT), with a focus on Human-Machine Systems.

 Early in his career, Kazerooni was a recipient of the outstanding American Society of Mechanical Engineers (ASME) Investigator Award.

 Career

 Kazerooni's work focuses on the control of human-machine systems specific to lower human extremities.

 Early in his career Kazerooni led his team to successfully develop robotics systems that enhance human upper extremity strength.
 The results of this work led to a new class of intelligent assist devices currently being used by workers worldwide for manipulating heavy objects in distribution centers and factories.
 Kazerooni has also been conducting research on human performance in coordinated haptic-visual virtual environments under several contracts from NASA.
 Other research interests are biomimetic design, haptics, non-linear control systems, embedded systems, networked control systems, power regeneration, monopropellant and portable energy generation methods for mobile platforms.

 In 2011, the Berkeley Robotics and Human Engineering Laboratory enabled Austin Whitney, a paraplegic student at the University of California, Berkeley, to walk for commencement.
 Kazerooni started a project to develop low-cost exoskeleton systems to enable independence for individuals with gait deficiencies called the Austin Project; named after the first pilot for their medical exoskeleton.

 He has served in a variety of leadership roles in the robotics community notably editor of two journals: ASME Journal of Dynamics Systems and Control and IEEE Transactions on Mechatronics.